Bajirao Mastani (soundtrack): Original score

 In his review for Bollywood Hungama, Taran Adarsh wrote: "Bhansali seamlessly weaves music in the historical.
 Filmed with care, the songs (also composed by Bhansali) are mesmeric and have been choreographed with precision.
 The ones that stand out are Deewani Mastani, Albela Sajan and Pinga.
 The background score by Sanchit Balhara is wonderful."
 Subhash K. Jha stated, "The songs composed by Bhansali come on very frequently never intruding on the theme of love and war but rather enhancing the theme with sumptuous supreme supplementation."
 Srijana Mitra Das in her review for The Times of India gave the music 3.5 out of 5.
-Dhriti Sharma of Zee News exclaimed: "Music is like a breath of fresh air and the songs have been shot well.
-Giving a plus to the thunderous background scoring that amplified each frame."
-On the same lines, critic Raja Sen of Rediff called the score thunderous.
+Critic Raja Sen of Rediff called the score thunderous.
 Namrata Joshi of The Hindu stated: "There is not a moment of silence.
 Even when there is, the pounding background music takes over."
 Ananya Bhattacharya of India Today said: "The music of the film is haunting.
 The background score, "Deewani Mastani" and "Aayat" are among the songs that stay with one long after the film ends."
 Surabhi Redkar in her review for Koimoi said, "The soulful music too compliments well except 'Pinga' which is not a delight to watch."
 Critic Rajeev Masand opined that the narrative is hobbled due to too many songs.
 In his review for NDTV, Saibal Chaterjee said: "Every emotion in the film – be it love, longing or valour on the battlefield – is translated into a grand and elaborate song-and-dance routine.
 A couple of the musical set pieces do not ring true in a historical epic about a man whose place in history is primarily as an unvanquished general."
 Suprateek Chatterjee of Huffington Post India noted: "Sanchit Balhara's background score is nicely orchestrated, but dominates the film's soundscape along with badly mixed-in battle sound FX a little too strongly."